mkierc/advent-of-code/2015/readme.md

 - [x] Part Two - What is the total brightness of all lights after following Santa's instructions?

 #### [Day 7: Some Assembly Required](src/day_07)
+- [x] Part One - What signal is ultimately provided to wire a?
-- [ ] Part One - What signal is ultimately provided to wire a?
+- [ ] Part Two - What new signal is ultimately provided to wire a?